jsailo/notes/docs/tutorial-docusaurus/04-deploying-to-github.md

 ---
 sidebar_position: 4
-slug: deploying-to-github-pages
+slug: deploying-docusaurus-to-github-pages
+title: Deploying Docusaurus to github pages
 ---

-# Deploying to github pages
+# Deploying Docusaurus to github pages

 Using SSH to deploy your Docusaurus page.